-This document specifies a method for the measurement of 99Tc in all types of waters by liquid scintillation counting (LSC).
+This document specifies a method for the measurement of 99Tc in all types of water by inductively coupled plasma mass spectrometry (ICP-MS).

-The method is applicable to test samples of supply/drinking water, rainwater, surface and ground water, as well as cooling water, industrial water, domestic, and industrial wastewater after proper sampling and handling, and test sample preparation.
+The method is applicable to test samples of supply/drinking water, rainwater, surface and ground water, as well as cooling water, industrial water, domestic, and industrial wastewater after proper sampling and handling and test sample preparation.
 A filtration of the test sample is necessary.

 The detection limit depends on the sample volume and the instrument used.
-The method described in this document, using currently available LSC instruments, has a detection limit of approximately 5 Bq·kg-1 to 20 Bq·kg-1, which is lower than the WHO criteria for safe consumption of drinking water (100 Bq l-1)[3].
-These values can be achieved with a counting time of 30 min for a sample volume varying between 14 ml to 40 ml.
-The method presented in this document is not intended for the determination of ultra-trace amount of 99 Tc.
+The method described in this document, using currently available ICP-MS, has a detection limit of approximately 0,2 ng·kg-1 to 0,5 ng·kg-1 (0,1 Bq·kg-1 to 0,3 Bq·kg-1), which is much lower than the WHO criteria for safe consumption of drinking water (100 Bq·l-1)^[3].
+The method presented in this document is not intended for the determination of ultra-trace amount of 99Tc.

-The activity concentration values in this document are expressed by sample mass unit instead of sample volume unit as it is usually the case in similar standards.
+The mass concentration values in this document are expressed by sample mass unit instead of sample volume unit as it is usually the case in similar standards.
 The reason is that 99Tc is measured in various matrix types such as fresh water or sea water, which have significant differences in density.
-The activity concentration values can be easily converted to sample volume unit by measuring the sample volume.
-However, it increases the uncertainty on the activity concentration result.
+The mass concentration values can be easily converted to sample volume unit by measuring the sample volume.
+However, it increases the uncertainty on the mass concentration result.

-The method described in this document is applicable in the event of an emergency situation, but not if 99 mTc is present at quantities that could cause interference and not if 99 mTc is used as a recovery tracer.
+The method described in this document is applicable in the event of an emergency situation, but not if ^{99m}Tc is present at quantities that could cause interference.